-Even if our common stock becomes publicly-traded and an active trading market develops, the market price of our common stock may be significantly volatile.
+Even if an active trading market for our common stock develops, the market price of our common stock may be significantly volatile.

-Even if our securities become publicly-traded and even if an active market for our common stock develops, of which no assurances can be given, the market price for our common stock may be volatile and subject to wide fluctuations in response to factors including the following:
+Even if an active market for our common stock develops, of which no assurances can be given, the market price for our common stock may be volatile and subject to wide fluctuations in response to factors including the following:

-- actual or anticipated fluctuations in our quarterly or annual operating results; - changes in financial or operational estimates or projections; - conditions in markets generally - changes in the economic performance or market valuations of companies similar to ours; and - general economic or political conditions in the United States or elsewhere.
+- actual or anticipated fluctuations in our quarterly or annual operating results; - changes in financial or operational estimates or projections; - conditions in markets generally - changes in the economic performance or market valuations of companies similar to ours; and general economic or political conditions in the United States or elsewhere.